old-xebis/repository-template/README.md

 - **GL_TOKEN**: [GitLab Personal Access Token](https://gitlab.com/-/profile/personal_access_tokens) with scopes `api` and `write_repository`.
   - If the variable is protected, GitLab CI job `lint` is skipped on non-protected branches.
 - **GH_TOKEN**: [GitHub Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/about-authentication-to-github#authenticating-with-the-api) with at least scopes `repo` for a private repository or `public_repo` for a public repository.
-Should be protected.
+  - If the variable is protected, then releasing to GitHub works only from protected branches.

 - Settings
   - CI/CD